plzin/plzin.github.io/posts/non-standard-analysis.md

 can correspond to either 1 or -1 depending on the details of the construction.
 This also makes comparing two hyperreals difficult, but we are going to ignore these details here and instead use intuitive examples.

-Let us get to the nitty gritty, is $0.\overline{9} = 1$ in the hyperreals.
+Let us get to the nitty gritty, is $0.\overline{9} = 1$ in the hyperreals?
-Usually the top comment when this question is asked is something like: "Yes, the question doesn't have anything to do with the hyperreals".
+Usually, the top comment when this question is asked is something like: "Yes, the question doesn't have anything to do with the hyperreals".
 Why do people say that?
 We've seen that the reals are a supset of the hyperreals and $0.\overline{9}$ is real and equal to 1, so it is also equal to 1 in the hyperreals.
 This is true, we defined $0.\overline{9}$ to be a real number, but it is also missing the point.